MansiK97/EE5175-Image-Signal-Processing/README.md

-EE5175 Course - Image Signal Processing taken by A. N. Rajagopalan in Jan - May 2022 term\\
+EE5175 Course - Image Signal Processing taken by A. N. Rajagopalan in Jan - May 2022 term

-This course comprised of 10 lab assignments on the following topics - \\
+This course comprised of 10 lab assignments on the following topics -

-1.
+1. Geometric Transforms

-2.
+2. Occlusion detection

-3.
+3. Image mosaicing

-4.
+4. Space-invariant Blurring

-5.
+5. Space-variant blurring

-6.
+6. Shape from focus

-7.
+7. DFT, Magnitude-Phase Dominance, and Rotation Property

-8.
+8. Markov-1 Process, DCT, SVD

-9.
+9. OTSU THRESHOLDING AND K-MEANS CLUSTERING

-10.
+10. Non-local Means Filtering